‘Help, I am in a keto stall!’

 I think I hear this at least ten times per day and the urgency with which it is said is very indicative of people not really understanding how weight-loss actually works.
 So here are my tips on how to deal with a keto stall.

 A true stall is when you have not lost weight AND inches for a minimum of 4-6 weeks.
-What is important to keep in mind is that weight loss really never is linear and stalls of weeks and months do happen.
+What is important to keep in mind is that weight loss really never is linear.
+Stalls of weeks and months do happen.
 Biochemical-individuality, possible food sensitivities and hormones play important roles in this.

-Each case is a case though and specifically, comparing to others is never of any use and can be very dispiriting.
-Also keep in mind that the number on the scale is not the only way to see change: actual measurements or fit of clothes are far more reliable ways to keep an eye on your progress.
+Each case is a case though and comparing to others is never of any use and can be very dispiriting.
+Also keep in mind that the number on the scale is not the only way to see change.
+Actual measurements or fit of clothes are far more reliable ways to keep an eye on your progress.

 Now, a stall as described above does happen and I fully understand it can be frustrating.
 Luckily, there is usually a reason for it, and sometimes more than one.
 The trick is to learn how to identify possible causes AND how to fix them.
 So here goes:

-You are following wrong macros or no macros at all
+Your keto stall is caused by wrong macros or not following macros at all

-I can not emphasise this enough: at the start of your keto lifestyle following correct personal macros ensures your succes and allows you to adequately take control of your new way of eating.
-Your personal macros are intended as a starting point for a ketogenic diet for health first, weight-loss second, and should always be based on high fat/moderate protein/low carb.
+I can not emphasise this enough: at the start of your keto lifestyle following correct personal macros can ensure succes.
+It also allows you to adequately take control of your new way of eating.
+Your personal macros are intended as a starting point for a ketogenic diet for health first and foremost.
+Weight-loss comes second.

-Individual tweaking of these macros are always a possibility after keto adaptation has taken place and when metabolic flexibility is a given: there is after all no such thing as a ‘one size fits all’ keto diet.
-But sticking to the following basic macro rules is important if you are just starting out:
+Individual tweaking of your macros are always a possibility after keto adaptation has taken place and when metabolic flexibility is a given.
+Remember, there is no such thing as a ‘one size fits all’ keto diet.
+But sticking to the the basic macro rules is important if you are just starting out.